eriktoller/andfn/docs/example.rst

 Tempelate
 ---------

-Here is a working template of an andfn model that produces the following plot:
+This is a working template of an andfn model that produces the following plot:

 .. image:: example.svg
    :width: 800